-Don't worry, though, we're here to answer these questions for you, and help you learn how to sell online in an effective manner – aka in a way that convinces people to buy!
+Don't worry, though, we're here to answer these questions for you, and help you learn how to start an online business in an effective manner – aka in a way that convinces people to buy!

 Here's everything you need to know about how to sell online.
-What follows is a 20-step beginner's guide to online selling.
+What follows is a 20-step beginner's guide to starting an online business.

-How to sell online – your beginner's guide in 20 steps
+How to start an online business – your beginner's guide in 20 steps

 1. Choose the right ecommerce platform

-If you want to sell online, the first thing on your to-do list is picking an ecommerce platform.
+If you want to start an online business, the first thing on your to-do list is picking an ecommerce platform.

 An ecommerce platform is simply a special type of website that allows people to buy your products or services and complete their purchases without leaving your site.
 It also lets you know that a new order has come in.